 As Associate Vice President, Chris is committed to assuring that the services and resources offered through research administration meet the needs of the research community across Duke’s schools, institutes, and centers.

-Svetlana comes to the Office of Research with a combination of extensive research and teaching experience, and a significant background in fine arts.
+Svetlana comes to the Office for Research & Innovation with a combination of extensive research and teaching experience, and a significant background in fine arts.

 Svetlana earned her undergraduate degree in Physics from Lomonosov Moscow State University, and her PhD in Experimental High Energy Physics and MFA in Dance from the University of Michigan in Ann Arbor, MI.
 Her graduate research involved ultra-cold spin-polarized hydrogen targets for use in high energy physics experiments.
 While a graduate student in dance, an elective anatomy class sparked her interest in neuroscience and lead her to complete two postdoctoral fellowships in experimental neuroscience - first in the Department of Molecular and Integrative Physiology at the University of Michigan and then in the Pharmacology Department at the University of Washington in Seattle studying molecular mechanisms of exocytosis using electrophysiological, optical and biochemical methods.
 After joining Towson University in 2015, Svetlana has established research activity in the field of computational neuroscience, drawing on both her physics background and her experimental neuroscience experience.